sttp/Specification/Sections/APIReference.md

 ### Core

-The Core class contains the basic elements of the API.
+The Core class contains the basic elements of the API stuff .

 * `ConnectionString (handle : *handle): string`
     > [Required] returns the connection string of the current connection, or an empty string if no connection is established.